eulfn/WebSocket/README.md

 # Modular WebSocket Base Server

-A reusable, extensible WebSocket server base for Node.js using the `ws` library.
-Supports custom event routing, client tracking, broadcasting, room support, and a clean JSON protocol.
-Includes a simple HTML client example.
+This project provides a reusable and extensible WebSocket server base for Node.js using the `ws` library.
+It supports custom event routing, client tracking, broadcasting, room support, and a structured JSON protocol.
+A simple HTML client example is included.

 ## Features
-- Custom event routing (define handlers for message types like `chat`, `ping`, `auth`, etc.)
+- Custom event routing (define handlers for message types such as `chat`, `ping`, `auth`, etc.)
 - Client connection tracking with unique IDs
-- Broadcasting to all or specific clients
+- Broadcasting to all or selected clients
 - Room/channel support
-- Extensible: plug in new features (auth, logging, etc.)
+- Extensible design for additional features (authentication, logging, etc.)
-- Clean JSON message protocol
+- Consistent JSON message protocol
 - Basic error handling
-- Production-ready structure and security hooks
+- Structure and hooks suitable for production use

 ## Folder Structure
 ```